A living exhibit

 The boat workshop is managed by Mike Sellwood.
-This build is being led by professional and accomplished local boat builder Andrew Nancarrow supported by the Museum’s new trainee Boat Curator Olie Crediton and Advanced Apprentice in Boat Conservation Reuben Thompson and a small team of Museum Volunteers and students from Falmouth Marine School.
+This build is being led by professional and accomplished local boat builder Andrew Nancarrow supported by the Museum’s new trainee Boat Curator Ollie Crediton and Advanced Apprentice in Boat Conservation Reuben Thompson and a small team of museum volunteers and students from Falmouth Marine School.

 Keep scrolling down the page to see the latest social media posts from the team, telling the story of the build…